Introduction: buying stocks for beginners

 Lastly, this guide will primarily focus on investing in actual stocks instead of a contract for differences (CFDs) since you do not own any actual shares.

-Investing is the opposite of spending money in the present; it saves money for the future in the expectation that it will grow over time, but equally important, it also carries the risk of losing money which is why it’s important to utilize all of the tools at your disposal when you invest.
+The opposite of spending money in the present is investing; it saves money for the future in the expectation that it will grow over time, but equally important, it also carries the risk of losing money which is why it’s important to utilize all of the tools at your disposal when you invest.

 The notion with investing is that money or capital is invested with the hope of growing your money over time; this is done by putting money to work in one or more types of investment vehicles.

-One such investment vehicle is buying stocks.
-Ideally, through buying stocks, you will be able to increase your money and outperform inflation over time.
+Ideally, by buying stocks, you will be able to increase your money and outperform inflation over time.
 As you move closer to your financial objective, you can gradually reduce your stock holdings and increase your bond holdings, which are typically more secure.

 The easiest and most common approach for beginning investors to get exposure to stocks is through the stock market.
 Investing in stocks is simply purchasing small shares of ownership in a publicly-traded company.